 The former Jewish Quarter, Kazimierz, is filled with rustic old bars and candle-lit corners.
 Some of the most popular are based around Plac Nowy.
 Finish off your zapiekanka and head for a drink.
 Alchemia, Eszeweria, and Singer are all close by, and all are popular in their own right.
 Eszeweria has a beautiful garden, while Alchemia and Singer are known for their atmosphere.

 Visit Auschwitz & the Krakow Salt Mines

 Auschwitz is a museum and memorial at the former World War Two Nazi concentration camp.
 It is a thought-provoking and harrowing place, that is a must-see if you want to learn about the holocaust – one of the most shocking and important events in history.
-Booking is essential and a guide strongly recommended.
+Booking is essential and a guide is strongly recommended.

 You might now start to see why on the first day of our ‘what to do in Krakow in 3 days’ itinerary.
-We recommend taking two walking tours on your first day – one of Krakow Old Town and a second, of Jewish Quarter Krakow, because your second day will be spent away from the city center.
+We recommend taking two walking tours on your first day – one of Krakow Old Town and a second, of the Jewish Quarter of Krakow, because your second day will be spent away from the city center.

 As well as this, a tour of the Krakow Jewish Quarter lays the groundwork for what happened during World War Two in the years before Auschwitz and better prepares you for what will follow when you visit the concentration camp.